Jeffrey Bluestone

-Jeffrey A. Bluestone (born in 1953) is an American researcher who is the A.W. and Mary Margaret Clausen Distinguished Professor Emeritus of Metabolism and Endocrinology at the University of California, San Francisco, and was previously executive vice chancellor and provost of that university.
+Jeffrey Allen Bluestone (born in 1953) is an American researcher who is the A.W. and Mary Margaret Clausen Distinguished Professor Emeritus of Metabolism and Endocrinology at the University of California, San Francisco, and was previously executive vice chancellor and provost of that university.
 He began the UCSF affiliation in 2000, after earlier positions at the NCI-NIH, and at The University of Chicago.

 His research is focused on understanding T cell activation and immune tolerance in autoimmunity and organ transplantation.
 In April 2016, he co-founded and served as the president and CEO of the Parker Institute for Cancer Immunotherapy,.
 In 2019, he co-founded and is Chief Executive Officer and President of Sonoma Biotherapeutics.

 Early life and education

 Jeffrey A. Bluestone was born in 1953 in Ft.
 Sill, OK.
 Bluestone earned his undergraduate and masters degrees in microbiology from Rutgers State University, and his doctoral degree in immunology from Cornell Graduate School of Medical Science.